AUSTRALIAN HARMONIZED EXPORT COMMODITY CLASSIFICATION (AHECC)

 INFORMATION PAPER: REVIEW OF THE PRODUCER AND INTERNATIONAL TRADE PRICE INDEXES, 2011

 The Information Paper: Review of the Producer and International Trade Price Indexes, 2011 (cat. no. 6427.0.55.003) was released on 2 September 2011.
 This paper has been prepared as a basis for user consultation regarding the review of the Australian Producer Price Indexes (PPIs) and International Trade Price Indexes (ITPIs).
 The ABS is undertaking a fundamental and systematic review to shape this suite of indexes for the future.
 This paper discusses major issues to be considered in the review and presents ABS preliminary views.
 The ABS welcomes written submissions from users on the issues covered in this paper.

 Outcomes of the review are expected to be published in February 2012.

 INFORMATION PAPER: EXPERIMENTAL STATISTICS ON INTERNATIONAL SHIPPING CONTAINER MOVEMENTS

 The Information Paper: Experimental Statistics on International Shipping Container Movements, 2009-10 (cat. no. 5368.0.55.018) will be released on 16 September 2011.
-This paper presents experimental statistics on international shipping container movements.
-It describes government and industry data requirements for container statistics; the relationship between container statistics and trade statistics; the methodology used to compile statistics on containers used to import goods; and options for the future of these statistics.
+This paper will present experimental statistics on international shipping container movements.
+It will describe government and industry data requirements for container statistics, the relationship between container statistics and trade statistics, the methodology used to compile statistics on containers used to import goods, the available dataset for compiling container statistics and options for the future of these statistics.

 The paper aims to promote discussion and seek feedback from data users on the statistics presented, their methodology and other issues raised in the paper.